How I Discovered the Top 10 Benefits of Private Tutoring

 On the outside my son is confident and self-assured – borderline cocky at times.
 But sometimes the most apparently self-assured and confident child is the one who struggles the most – as was the case with my son.
 One night after exploring with Jaren the academic struggles he was having at school he finally broke down and said, "Dad.
 I'm the dumbest kid in the class.
 Everyone else understands what's going on except for me" – and I could see from the look in his eyes he really believed it.
 I reassured him that wasn't the case and as soon as he got caught up he would feel differently.

 A tutor worth his or her salt will take the time to get to know your child and create a safe space for self-expression and learning where they can discuss issues that might be affecting their ability to learn.
 This will enhance their feelings of self-esteem and worth as well as strengthen their skills at school.

-As Joel helped my son understand math concept after math concept, and get caught up with his school work, I saw his confidence return and a new sense of self-worth and ability emerge.
+As Cole helped my son understand math concept after math concept, and get caught up with his school work, I saw his confidence return and a new sense of self-worth and ability emerge.